MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/internet-facing-devices.md

 The information in this pane helps you understand how the device was identified as an internet facing device along with details of the port and protocol for both the internal and external device.
 In the above example, we can tell that this device was successfully connected to as it was through TCP.

-For UDP, devices are flagged as internet facing if they're host reachable via UDP.
+Devices are flagged as internet facing if they are host reachable via UDP.

 ## Use advanced hunting